 PICkit2 programmer connected to PIC Basic

-The PICkit2 programmer is the ICSP programmer from Microchip.
+The PICkit2 programmer is an older type ICSP PIC-programmer from Microchip.

-This programmer can be connected to Proton PIC Basic IDE.
+This programmer can be connected to Positron PIC Basic IDE.

 1. First open on your harddisk C:\Program Files.